noah-art3mis/crucible/README.md

 ## TODO

+-   add task list to printer. rename to runner
 -   add checks for specific models
 -   fix: urgent does not call proper model
 -   add actual cost to result